Fascinated by Gallo-Roman history? Click Here to download > > > Here are 6 ways Rome affected France

 Myth #2: Paris is full of violent crime

-According to the Ministry of the Interior, all crime is on the rise, but by far the biggest increase is theft of all kinds.
+What IS true, according to the Ministry of the Interior, is that all types of crime are on the rise, but by far the biggest increase is theft of all kinds.

 But violence isn’t as frequent as you might think.

-The biggest type of crime you’ll probably have to worry about is petty theft and street crime.
+The most common crime you’ll probably have to worry about is petty theft and street crime.
 Paris is full of pickpockets (the case of most any European city) and taking a few precautions should help keep your belongings safe.

 Here’s how to avoid pickpockets in Paris.